Richard-AC/Richard-AC.github.io/_posts/2021-05-25-NORZH-sidechannel.md

 ## Challenge presentation
 ---

-When we ssh into the machine we are presented a binary `chall` and the corresponding code `main.c`:
+When we ssh into the machine we are given a binary `chall` and the corresponding code `main.c`:

 ```c
 #include <stdio.h>